Shift-Click-Intro-to-GitHub/collaborative-stories/M&I.md

-She walked passed the flower boquet that was shining on the floor with glitter She grabbed the bouquet to give to your mother while waliking back to home she noticed something different
+She walked passed the flower boquet that was shining on the floor with glitter She grabbed the bouquet to give to your mother while waliking back to home she noticed something different On the floor she saw some money it felt like her lucky day which she has never had before